The Banana Ball Python is a type of ball python morph that is famous for its strong yellow colored blotches and dark freckles.

 They are very easy to handle, have a docile nature, are very hardy and beginner friendly.

-Despite a snake from the first clutch of Banana Ball Pythons selling for $25,000 in 2003 they are now much more affordable and can be purchased for $150.
+Despite the first clutch of Banana Ball Pythons selling for $25,000 in 2003 they are now much more affordable and can be purchased for $150.

 Want to learn more?
 Keep reading to learn how to care for your own…